Canon 5DS vs Fujifilm GFX 50S

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - More detailed LCD: Has a higher resolution rear screen (2360k vs 1040k dots).

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.